component-driven/component-driven-development/Readme.md

 [![Build Status](https://travis-ci.org/component-driven/component-driven-development.svg)](https://travis-ci.org/component-driven/component-driven-development)

 This repository contains exercises for Component-driven development workshop.

-Before attending the training, please make sure you can run the code in this repository.
+_Before attending the workshop, please make sure you can run the code in this repository._

 **[Try the app](https://component-driven.github.io/component-driven-development/) or [view the style guide](https://component-driven.github.io/component-driven-development/styleguide/).**